top of page

 Between three and four weeks old, we begin teaching them how to play with toys and how to play with people.
 We use several training exercises and positive reinforcement to teach manners and important commands which help provide a 'head start' of sorts for the family during the "puppy stage" at home.

 As part of our commitment to raising the best family dogs, every puppy goes home as prepared as we can make them.
-Each puppy will be up to date on shots (records which will be given to you), has been dewormed at 2, 4, 6, and 8 weeks, microchipped, and examined by our personal veterinarian.
+Each puppy will be up to date on shots (records which will be given to you), has been dewormed at 2, 3, 4, 6, and 8 weeks, microchipped, and examined by our personal veterinarian.
 You will receive a folder with all of this information and copies of paperwork.
 Each puppy goes home with a generous "Going Home" bag of goodies, which includes a couple of your puppy's favorite toys, a couple new toys, items that have been rubbed on Mama's belly, a blanket Mama has been sleeping on, a well-fitting collar and leash, poop bags with dispenser, teething toys, a rope or tug toy, and a travel water dish.
 We also send home approximately 4 weeks of food and pine pellets.
-Last but not least: After spending time getting to know the wonderful and loving families our puppies are going home to, we like to include another gift to personalize each puppy's gift bag a little further.
-This gift item often changes and has been different from litter to litter, and usually from puppy to puppy.
-We put your puppy's Going Home bag together with you and your puppy in mind.

 bottom of page